glendza/ragbot/docs/ragbot_cli.md

 * `init`: Initialize the Milvus vector database with...
 * `drop-collection`: Drop a collection from the Milvus vector...
 * `import-data`: Import data into the Milvus vector database.
+* `search`: Semantic search in the Milvus vector...

 ### `ragbot milvus init`